 Zorilla's Meat Market

 The building on the south side of the street with its distinctive overhanging balcony is visible in a photograph from 1893, which means it survived the devastating fires of 1913 and 1917.
 It is believed to have been built in the 1890s by two brothers, Jesus and Manual (Lolo) Zorilla.
 Their father was Gerardo Zorilla, a prominent rancher who grazed 2,000 Angora goats on ranges in the Black Hills and Rock House Canyon.
 He had slaughterhouses on Bunker Hill and on the San Francisco River just north of Clifton.
 Jesus and Lolo left the ranch to open a meat market on Chase Creek in 1927.
-It most recently served as a florist shop.

 The building at 229 Chase Creek is a standard Victorian-era two-story brick structure with a storefront below and living quarters above.